fabricjs/fabric.js/CONTRIBUTING.md

 - **1️⃣ PR per feature/bug** \
   Create a new branch for every pull request.\
   If you want to do more than one thing, create multiple pull requests 💪.
+  If your bug fix or feature requires a refactor, don't refactor.
+Commit the bugfix or the feature with the current code structure, let it sink, give some time to surface issues with the change, then when the bug or the feature seem solid, a refactor or code improvement can be tried
 - **And there you go!** \
   If you still have questions we're always happy to help.